juniorguru/teemup/README.md

 Such exports are useful if one wants to follow certain meetup in their own calendar software, or if one wants to read the event feed by a program and automatically link to upcoming events from a website – effectively sending more people to the events and more potential users to Meetup.

-In March 2023 they've put these exports behind login.
+In March 2023 they've put these exports behind login, basically rendering them useless.
+You can download the files manually, but automatic fetching for future events is impossible.

 After a long conversation with their support (June 2023), they confirmed it's intentional, but they couldn't explain why they did such product decision and how it benefits their users.
+They do have an API, with horrendous auth flow, but that API is reserved to paying users only.
 From that point on, I consider Meetup to be a hostile walled garden, which contributes to harming the free and open internet.

 All my integrations broke down, and [not only mine](https://wordpress.org/support/topic/trouble-with-meetup-calendars-please-read/).